menu icon

 • ½ cup panko bread crumbs

-• 3 tbsp olive oil plus more for coating
+• 3 tablespoon olive oil plus more for coating

 • 2 cloves garlic, minced